yash9111/questdb.io/docs/connect/postgres.md

 <TabItem value="python">

-This example uses the [psycopg2](https://github.com/psycopg/psycopg2) database adapter which does not support prepared statements (bind variables).
+This example uses the [psycopg2](https://github.com/psycopg/psycopg2) database adapter, which does not support prepared statements (bind variables).
 This functionality is on the roadmap for the antecedent [psychopg3](https://github.com/psycopg/psycopg3/projects/1) adapter.